Aryan3040/DesktopLocker/README.md

 # DesktopLocker
-Protects your desktop from intruders
+Protects your desktop from intruders - middle school coding project